 If you would like to plan a curriculum alignment effort, EPIC can expertly provide you with:

 - A logic model that supports curriculum alignment, which can be integrated with the logic model for your institution’s student success plans.

 - Examples of how curricular alignment has proven to be effective at other colleges.

-- Clear explanations about how curriculum alignment meets priorities of funders and of community colleges focused on measurable results.
+- Clear explanations about how curriculum alignment meets priorities of funders and of schools focused on measurable results.

-- Assistance structuring the faculty/staff development and curriculum/co-curriculum development implementation steps for a project, integrating the effort with an overall plan.
+- Assistance structuring the teacher/staff development and curriculum/co-curriculum development implementation steps for a project, integrating the effort with an overall plan.

-- Assistance in making the case that a curriculum alignment effort is new and innovative at your college, and supported by evidence of effectiveness.
+- Assistance in making the case that a curriculum alignment effort is new and innovative at your school, and supported by evidence of effectiveness.

 Design your Curriculum Alignment Program